SimchaTeich/Microcorruption/15 - Bangalore/README.md

     * all the code segment and the rest.

 4. Enable these markings to be valid.
-    * or something like that.
-It's not important for this challenge anyway.
+    * or something like that.<br />It's not important for this challenge anyway.

 Therefore, we could not run code where we wrote it.
 And so we would like to make the location of the injected code executable memory.